On This Page:

 The U.S. is the country’s main trading partner, accounting for US$303 billion or 81% of its total exports last year.
 Likewise, Mexico is the U.S.’ second largest goods export market in 2016, primarily importing machinery, vehicles, fuels, plastics, and agricultural products.

 After a 4.7% GDP contraction in 2009, Mexico grew by 5.1% in 2010 as export demand picked up, specifically from the United States.
 This was followed by good years in 2011 and 2012 (both with 4% growth).

-Mexico’s 2015 economic growth outlook was reduced to a range of 1.7% to 2.5% by the central bank, Banco de Mexico (Banxico).
-BBVA Research reduced its growth forecast to 2.5% from 3.5%, citing three factors for its lower growth prediction:
+Mexico’s 2017 economic growth outlook was recently raised to a range of 1.5% to 2.5% by the central bank, Banco de Mexico, from the previous target of 1.3% to 2.3%, due to improving economic conditions.
+On the other hand, BBVA Research expects the Mexican economy to grow by 1.6% this year, citing three factors for its growth projection:

 - Weakness in gross fixed capital formation (GFCF); and